+The word catastrophe often comes up in the news, whether in response to financial crises, sporting decisions, or natural disasters: let’s take a closer look at the word’s history.
 According to the Oxford English Dictionary, the word has been in use in English since at least 1579, although the initial meaning was somewhat different than how we generally use it today.
 Catastrophe at first was used to simply refer to the final act of some event, the denouement.
 Shortly after this it took on the extended meaning of (as Samuel Johnson humorously defined it) “a conclusion generally unhappy”.
 It was not until the middle of the 18th century that catastrophe took on the meaning of sudden calamitous disaster.

-The roots of this word are ultimately from ancient Greek – kata (down) and strephein (to turn).
+The roots of this word are ultimately from ancient Greek – kata (‘down’) and strephein (‘to turn’).
 Strephein has provided the basis for a number of other words in English – most of them (with the notable exception of apostrophe) have failed to gain prominence.